Calliopsis zebrata

 - Other Calliopsis speciesMost Calliopsis are notably smaller than C. zebrata; C. zebrata males are distinguished by their larger size.

-- Other AndrenidaeGround-nesting and solitary lifestyle overlap, but Calliopsis zebrata is distinguished by -level traits including male behavior and specific preferences for sandy soils.
+- Other AndrenidaeGround-nesting and solitary lifestyle overlap, but Calliopsis zebrata is distinguished by -level traits including male patrolling behavior and specific preferences for sandy soils.